What Kind of Outlet is Needed for an Electric Car?

 Level 2 EV chargers require 240 volts from your breaker panel to the charging station.
 Usually, this means installing a double-pole circuit breaker to two 120v outlets to double the circuit voltage.

-Occasionally you may need to replace the breaker box to have a compatible interface.
+Occasionally, you may need to replace the breaker box to have a compatible interface.

 Given the technical nature of this job, It’s vital to work with an experienced and licensed electrical contractor who understands the local, state, and national regulations and codes.
-Be sure to check with your local building permit department and ensure that your contractor pulls any permits you need.
+Be sure to check with your local building permit department and ensure your contractor pulls any permits you need.

 JuiceBox 32 Next Generation Smart Electric Vehicle (EV) Charging Station